gvwilson/thirdbit/src/fiction/in-heck/index.md

 Gumption asked Special Leaf.

 The old tortoise nodded.
-"Not in some years," he said quietly, all traces of fuddlement gone from his voice.
+"Not in some years," he replied quietly, all traces of fuddlement gone from his voice.

 "Why do you think they're here?"

 Special Leaf shook his head.
-"I wish I knew.
+"I don't know.
 But please,
 be very, very careful what you say, especially around Blazes.